Adityanath's father dies; UP CM says can't attend funeral

 Director for Information Shishir told PTI that a meeting of officials of the core group on COVID-19 was going on since 10 am.
 It was during this meeting that the chief minister got the information that his father has passed away, he said.
 "Despite getting the sad news, he continued with the meeting, and got up only after giving necessary directions to the officials.
 Even after getting the news of the demise of his father, the chief minister went ahead with the meeting for almost 45 minutes," Shishir said.

-The meeting was held at Adityanath's office in the Lok Bhavan in Lucknow.
+The meeting was held at Adityanath's official residence in Lucknow.
 Shishir said the chief minister also directed that students from Kota should be allowed to go to their homes after they had downloaded the Aarogya Setu app related to COVID-19.

 "Directions were also issued to establish testing laboratories in medical colleges, where labs are not there," he said.
 The chief minister also reviewed ration distribution for the poor and community kitchens, the officer said.